This guide is intended for beginners looking to start making money from affiliate marketing recurring passively over time.

 Once you have a domain name and a web hosting account you would need to connect the two and install WordPress.

-You can find tons of guides doing this online so I won’t cover that topic here.
+You can find tons of guides doing this online so I won’t cover that technical topic here.
+You could even ask the great live support at Namecheap, or your web host if you get stuck.

 Step 2 – Create content over time & get noticed by Google